michaelthielemans/Second-Brain/The digital startup/Reminder 4.md

 	**Simulation**: Mock sale, Wizard of Oz, pop-up store, free samples, …

 You can give an example of a discovery experiment and explain it:
+- web traffic analysis
+- discussion forums

 You can give an example of a validation experiment and explain it
+- pop-up store
+- crowdfunding

 You can explain the difference between weak and strong evidence
 	- Weak evidence includes opinions ("I would...", "I think..."), what people say in interviews or surveys (which might differ from what they actually do), small investments (like email sign-ups), and data gathered in lab settings where participants are aware they are being tested.